 Professor Elenbaas will be accepting applications for graduate students for the 2020-21 academic year.

-Dr. Laura Elenbaas investigates social cognition, intergroup attitudes, and morality in childhood and adolescence.
-Her research examines developing conceptions of fairness, perceptions of social groups, and peer relations, in three main areas:
+Dr. Laura Elenbaas studies social cognition, intergroup attitudes, and moral development, in three main areas:

-- Children's perceptions of social and economic inequality.
-This line of work investigates children's awareness of inequalities between social groups in society, and how this awareness relates to decisions and reasoning about fair access to resources and opportunities.
+- Perceptions of social and economic inequality.
+This line of work investigates children's perceptions and beliefs about inequalities between social groups in society, and their decisions and reasoning about fair access to resources and opportunities.

-- Norms and status in intergroup contexts.
-This line of work examines how children's stereotypes about social groups and perceptions of peer group norms impact judgments about peer social exclusion.
+- Intergroup attitudes in peer interactions.
+This line of work investigates how children's stereotypes about social groups impact their judgments about social exclusion and inclusion.

 - Developing moral concerns.
-This line of work investigates the origins of children's reasoning about complex moral issues related to justice, rights, discrimination, and others' welfare.
+This line of work investigates children's reasoning about complex moral issues like justice, rights, discrimination, and others' welfare.

 Across these three areas, Dr. Elenbaas' research examines how social (e.g., group identity), cognitive (e.g., reasoning), and environmental (e.g., school diversity) factors contribute to moral development and intergroup attitudes in children's and adolescents' everyday lives.